-My first experience with anxiety and PTSD was at age 12.
-September 4, 2001 my family visited the observation deck of the World Trade Center.
+My first experience with anxiety and post-traumatic stress disorder (PTSD) was at age 12.
+On September 4, 2001, my family and I visited the observation deck of the World Trade Center.
 It was beautiful and a memory I hold so dear to my heart.
 I can still remember the feeling of experiencing the breathtaking views of our city.
 A few days after our visit, the unimaginable happened.
 Even after all these years, I still view my life as pre 9/11 and post 9/11.
 Since that day, I developed an unhealthy obsession with the news and my anxiety spiraled out of control.

 Fast forward to this past year.

 After six months of marriage, my husband and I decided to start trying for a baby.
 To prepare for this major life event I knew I had to get some control over my anxiety, so I found a therapist and started weekly sessions.
 The biggest lesson my therapist taught me was how little control I have over most situations and to always stay mindful and accept feelings and events as they happen.

 I had no idea how much I would need the tools she was giving me in the upcoming months during my pregnancy.

 I found out I was pregnant a few months into therapy.
 I was confident I had the tools to manage my anxiety and felt I had a good game plan to keep it under control.
 Less than two weeks after finding out we were expecting our first child, my husband was laid off from his job.
 Subsequently, we lost our insurance since it was the last day of the month.
 Panic set in.

 The first seven months of pregnancy were difficult.